Meet our BBS Peer Mentors

 The members of the Biomedical and Biological Sciences Peer Mentors are a dedicated group of current students that help incoming students transition into the BBS program, provide peer support to current BBS students, and answer questions from prospective students.
 They are here to share their personal perspectives and experiences as a BBS graduate student with you via email.
 Please feel free to contact them by clicking on their name.
 Please note that questions related to administrative matters can be directed to the Office of Graduate Education.

 Hi everyone!
-I'm Karla and I'm part of the Immunology and Infectious Diseases branch of the BBS program.
-I'm interested in understanding the role of different components of the immune system in infections that affect neglected communities to find better vaccine candidates.
-I am a first-generation college student from San Diego, California and I earned my undergraduate degree in Integrative Biology at the University of California, Berkeley.
+My name is Karla and I’m part of Dr. Cynthia Leifer’s lab.
+I work on understanding how cancer derived extracellular vesicles modulate immune responses in macrophages.
+I’m a first-generation college student from San Diego, California and I earned my undergraduate degree in Integrative Biology at the University of California, Berkeley.
 In my free time, I enjoy reading short stories, learning different recipes to try with my friends, and exploring around Ithaca.

 Ph.D.
 Candidate, Mentor - Dr. Ilana Brito Molecular and Cellular Medicine